briznad/stgr/server/README.md

 1. run `npm install`

-1. run `forever -c coffee stgr.coffee`
+1. run `forever -w -c coffee stgr.coffee`, unless you'd like to run the API as a daemon.
+In that case run `forever start -c coffee stgr.coffee`.

 ### BOOM!!